Randomized Continuous Frames in Time-Frequency Analysis: Phase space signal processing and its stochastic approximation

-\subsubsection{Analysis phase space signal processing}
+\paragraph{Analysis phase space signal processing.}

 Analysis phase space signal processing takes the analysis operator $V_f$ as the basic transform.
-Here, we view phase space signal processing as the procedure of computing the correlation of the signal with the different atoms to obtain coefficients, modifying these coefficients, and outputting the signal that has these coefficients.
-The basic transform here is $V_f$, which computes correlations with the atoms.
-The inverse transform, which finds the signal that best fits given coefficients, is $V_f^{+}$.
-To conclude, analysis phase space signal processing is the pipeline
+Here, we view phase space signal processing as the procedure of computing the correlation of the signal with the different atoms to obtain coefficients, modifying these coefficients, and outputting the signal that has coefficients closest to these modified coefficients.
+Given a function $F\in L^2(G)$, the pseudo inverse of analysis $V_f^{+}F$ gives the signal that best fits $F$ in the sense $V_f^{+}F = {\rm arg}\min_{s\in\cH} \norm{V_fs-F}_2$ (see Lemma \ref{Lemm_PI}.\ref{Lemm_PI:20} in Appendix \ref{Pseudo inverse of teh analsis operator}).
+Hence, $V_f^{+}$ is used as the inverse transform in the pipeline.
+Analysis phase space signal processing is the pipeline